markstringer-dti/markstringer-dti.github.io/dti.md

 OK, let's make this about you for a minute.
 Think of something that you know a lot about.
 There will be something.
 It doesn't have to be anything to do with work.
 But think of something that you know how to do.
 OK now think of some aspect of that thing that someone who wasn't an expert would think was strange about how do this thing.
 Why do you do that thing?

 There are at least a couple of possible answers.
 Maybe you were taught to do this thing by whoever taught you.
-Maybe it's just a quirk or eccentricity that you've developed.
+Maybe it's just your own way of doing things.
 But there's one answer which is very likely and very compelling.
 You do things in this way because you've seen what happens if you don't.
 You've learned the hard way.

 And I totally think that that's the reason why "working software over detailed documentation" is in the Agile manifesto.
 And this is a very similar reason to one that we've discussed when we were talking about avoiding agreed activity.
-Why was I pushing to avoid agreed activity and work with the team to tackle whatever the difficult was that was looming on the horizon?
+Why was I pushing to avoid agreed activity and work with the team to tackle whatever the problem was that was looming on the horizon?
 Well, there are lots of good reasons, but one of the main ones, was that I've seen what happens when you don't do this - trench warfare.

 I think it's absolutely the same reason that working software is one of the four main things that are discussed in the Agile Manifesto.
 The people who put it there have seen what happens if you don't push for working software.
 But when it comes to working software, it might also be that they've seen the good things that can come from producing working software.